passportxyz/passport-docs/pages/stamps/overview.md

 - **Easy to use**

   Ensuring that a user can quickly get set up and verified is important to the overall Passport and partner platform's success.
-We’ll prioritize those Stamps and credentials that can be included in the existing ‘1 click’ verification flow.
+We’ll prioritize those Stamps and credentials that can be included in the existing ‘1-click’ verification flow.

 - **Strong partnership**